matheus4lves/udemy-the-complete-javascript-course_modal-window/README.md

 The original project was implemented to practice DOM manipulation and event handling in JavaScript.

-These are the improvements of my implementation:
+Here are the improvements in my implementation:

 1. I wrote the script in **TypeScript**
-2. I have handled missing elements gracefully
+2. I implemented graceful handling for missing elements
 3. I have applied some Clean Code techniques, such as using guard clauses and writing functions that do one thing
 4. I have created a workflow for building and serving the app

 ## How it works

 You can open the modal window by clicking any of the three buttons.
-Once the modal is open, you can close it by clicking the close button, clicking outside the modal, or by hitting the ESC key.
+To close the modal, click the close button, click outside the modal, or press the ESC key.

 ## Demo